-Santa Clara University welcomed an $11 million gift to build on fledgling effort in promoting entrepreneurship to students of all majors, from the arts and humanities to science and engineering.
+Santa Clara University welcomed the $11 million gift to build on a fledgling effort of promoting entrepreneurship to students of all majors, from the arts and humanities to science and engineering.
 The private Jesuit school said it would expand and rebrand a business hub on campus as the Ciocca Center for Innovation and Entrepreneurship in honor of the family that chipped in a $7 million share of the grant earlier this spring.

 The remaining $4 million ignited backlash—swift and fierce.

 More than 1,000 students, staff and alumni signed a missive denouncing the grant.
 Professors called it a betrayal of Jesuit values.
 Student activists hoisted signs demanding that university officials put “people over profit.”
 The Faculty Senate Council voted 30-0-2 for a resolution calling on the administration to refuse the money.

 Because the $4 million came from libertarian oil heir Charles Koch, by way of his eponymous grant-giving nonprofit.

 This isn’t the first time SCU has accepted money from the Koch Foundation.
 In 2007, the Civil Society Institute, an SCU economics organization received $5,000 from the organization for “educational programs.”